You remember first being hired by a GM who actually worked in radio before becoming GM.

 You remember when Motown used to send their promotional 45s to the station, mono on side "A", stereo on side "B".

 You actually understand what the term "45" refers to.
+If you don't, here's a hint, it's not beer or a gun caliber.

 When you first started in the biz, you were required by the F.C.C. to log meter readings every half hour.
 You never took meter readings.
 Ever.